groue/GRMustache/README.md

 - dot variable tag: `{{.}}` (introduced by [mustache.js](http://github.com/janl/mustache.js))
 - extended paths, as in `{{../name}}` (introduced by [Handlebars.js](https://github.com/wycats/handlebars.js))

-### “Do you speak Mustache?”

-Mustache has many available implementations, in many languages (see [http://mustache.github.com/](http://mustache.github.com/) and [https://github.com/defunkt/mustache/wiki/](https://github.com/defunkt/mustache/wiki/)).

-GRMustache aims at being a good citizen in this community.
-Its template semantics are strictly identical to the one defined by the [Ruby](http://github.com/defunkt/mustache) implementation, which we have considered as a reference.

-This means that a template built against GRMustache could be run without modification with defunkt's mustache.

 ### Embedding in your XCode project

 GRMustache is a standalone library made of the Objective-C files contained in the `Classes` folder.
 Add them to your XCode project, and link against Fundation.framework.